 - 3.1.2 Low numbers of RIPA authorisations are a result of the council utilising other forms of investigation due to its collaboration with the police and/or enforcement work being more overt rather than covert.
-In addition to this, the COVID pandemic has seen a reduction in the need for a response requiring the use of last resort tactics like covert direct surveillance authorisations.
 The council continues to work with partners across the public sector to ensure that Thurrock as an area is protected from crime. - 3.1.3 The outcomes of the above RIPA directed surveillance authorisations cannot be summarised in detail.
-This is due to Data Protection requirements and to ensure that any on-going investigations are not compromised as a result of any disclosure of information. - 3.1.4 The table below shows the number of requests made to the National Anti-Fraud Network (NAFN) for Communication Data requests: Note - 2020/21 figures are full year figures.
+This is due to Data Protection requirements and to ensure that any on-going investigations are not compromised as a result of any disclosure of information. - 3.1.4 The table below shows the number of requests made to the National Anti-Fraud Network (NAFN) for Communication Data requests: Note - 2021/22 figures are full year figures.

-Application Type: 2020/21 2021/22
+Application Type: 2021/22 2022/23

-Events (Service) Data 1 (Fraud) 1 (Fraud)
+Events (Service) Data 1 (Fraud)

-Entity (Subscriber) Data 9 (Fraud) 2 (1 Fraud and 1 Trading Standards)
+Entity (Subscriber) Data 4 (2 Fraud and 2

+Trading Standards)

-Combined 12 (11 Fraud and 1 Trading Standards) 3 (2 Fraud and 1 Trading Standards
+Combined 3 (2 Fraud and 1 2 (2 Fraud)

+Trading Standards

-Totals 22 6
+Totals 8 2